hsdenx/tbot/doc/sphinx/source/guide.rst

 you may need to set lab specific settings when tbot starts.

-For this case you can write a testcase, which setups all things you need when tbot starts.
-As default, no testcases gets started.

-Add in your lab config file
+For this case you can write a testcase, which setups all things you need when tbot starts, and add it in your lab config file

 .. image:: image/guide/guide_lab_specific.png

-In this example, always tbot opens a connection, the testcase
+In this example, we named the testcase `tc_lab_prepare_laptop_hs.py` and always when tbot opens a connection, the testcase

 https://github.com/hsdenx/tbot/blob/master/src/tc/lab/tc_lab_prepare_laptop_hs.py